 Guests - All guests must be signed in by an adult member in the visitors book in the entrance lobby.
 They then become temporary members for the day, and may enjoy all the facilities of the club agreeing to abide by the club rules during their visit.
 Any guest may not be signed in more than 4 times in any 12-month period.

 Lost Property - Lost property will be kept for approximately 6 weeks and after that will be disposed of.
-Smaller items of lost property are put in a plastic container by the Tea Bar.
+Smaller items (glasses, chargers, USB's etc) of property are put in a plastic container on the Tea Bar bookshelves.

 Club House Private hire – members may hire the club facilities subject to agreed terms and should enquire about availability and prices from the House Manager.